Azure-Samples/functions-dotnet-codercards/README.md

+---
+services: functions
+platforms: dotnet
+author: lindydonna
+---

-# CoderCards - C# class library version
+# CoderCards - trading card generator

 CoderCards is a geek trading card generator.
 It uses Microsoft Cognitive Services to detect the predominant emotion in a face, which is used to choose a card back.